A Few Early Years

 My sister Grace remembers that most of the time she didn't even know what she had done wrong.
 "Why couldn't they have just told me?", she asked.

 If I needed any other reinforcement of an aversion to violence, it came when I was about seven.
 Across the street lived the Bell family.
-Mr. Bell was a likeable but totally impractical man, always inventing things like instant tea that was barely drinkable, and the like.
+Mr. Bell was a likeable but totally impractical man, always inventing things like instant tea that was barely drinkable and the like.
 Mrs. Bell earned the family income, bought and cooked the food, and kept the house in repair only when there was time left over, for it was always in the worst state of any on the street.
 She must have been bitter at the lot life had dealt her, for their youngest, Richard, my age, often took out his frustrations on other children, occasionally me.
 Finally, my brother George, five years older than I, decided to put a stop to it.
 Richard was starting to swing his fists at me one winter day on our front yard, so George egged me on to fight back.
 "Don't be a sissy ... punch his tongue ... stuff his neck full of snow ... now his mouth", I remember.
 That Richard ran home crying, thoroughly beaten, without anyone but me having laid a finger on him.
 And, that I decided I was never going to do that again.

 My best childhood friend was Roy Lampard.
 His father had found someone he preferred to his wife when he came back forever changed by the war.
-His mother, who became music critic for the St. Catharines Standard, and his older sister Judy, lived on Scarth Road a block away.
+His mother, music critic for the St. Catharines Standard, and his older sister Judy, lived on Scarth Road a block away.
 We regularly chased each other with water guns, ran his electric train around, thought up wild things to do on Hallowe'en, biked to the rocky stream beds of the escarpment to play tag, and later played the Bach oboe&violin concerto together.

 Hallowe'en still sticks in my mind, for it is so different today when every mishap in a city of half a million is known to all, to engender an unreasoning fear of those around.
 How many people have been hurt by trick-or-treating, compared to those maimed or killed on Ottawa's roads?
 And, how many people are paranoid about getting into a car as a result?
 The streets of Glenridge were covered then with children exploring their community, cooperating in planning tricks, lugging pillow cases around to be filled with home baking (I once filled mine 3 times), passing the word as to who had baked the best cookies that year, and swapping parts of costumes to try to get a second helping from the best.
 Parents had such fun outfitting the youngest with elaborate costumes, then trying to recognize the neighbouring children under their disguises.
 And, we children discussed wild ideas for tricks for weeks in advance; the hyperbole was as much an art form as the final trick.
 (We didn't discuss these with mom - she claimed to remember a time when a crew managed to get not just a buggy, but a horse as well, up on top of a barn without alerting the neighbours.
 Nothing we could think of would beat that one.)

 The favourite trick in my group was for one of us to attract the adults to the back of the house with suspicious noises at the back door, while a co-conspirator tried to complete a message on a front window with a bar of wet soap before they returned.
-Another was to fill a water gun with cheap perfume from Kresgie's 5&10 store, and squirt some through a back key hole.
-It was traditional then to have a good Yale lock on the front door, but to have a cheap one on the back with a straight-through symmetrical key, always removed for Hallowe'en because it was so easy to open a door with key in place.
+Another was to fill a water gun with cheap perfume from Kresgie's 5&10 store, and squirt some through a back keyhole.
+It was traditional then to have a good Yale lock on the front door, but to have a cheap one on the back with a straight-through symmetrical key, always removed for Hallowe'en because it was so easy to open a door with the key in place.

 I could have had another friend.
 Mona Sams lived just around the corner with her mother, a physiotherapist.
-Mona studied music and elocution, was just as interested and skilled at doing things with her hands as Grace and I were, recited long poems in full blown British thespian style with a most un-British twinkle in her eye, also studied the violin, and later worked as hard at figure skating as I did at the piano.
+Mona studied music and elocution, was just as interested and skilled at doing things with her hands as Grace and I were, recited long poems in full-blown British thespian style with a most un-British twinkle in her eye, also studied the violin, and later worked as hard at figure skating as I did at the piano.
 Her mother and mine were loyal friends, and the Sams were always invited for the otherwise totally family portion of Christmas Day, the opening of the presents under the tree.
-But, the first time I remember inviting Mona up to my room, always awash in books and things I was building, to see some ship models I was working on, years before either of us were mature, mom marched up and firmly announced that, because Mona was a girl, the door was to stay open.
+But, the first time I remember inviting Mona up to my room, always awash in books and things I was building, to see some ship models I was working on, years before either of us was mature, mom marched up and firmly announced that, because Mona was a girl, the door was to stay open.
 She then pointedly walked by the door every couple of minutes until Mona left for home.
 A childhood sweetheart had no place in mom's scheme of things.
 Girls were not like other people.

 I understood later that girls, but not boys, were told at that time that no boy would ever respect them if they were so 'bold' as to show the slightest interest in him.
 Mona had broken the 'rules' just by being herself.